shahar0809/CTF/tryhackme/bounty-hacker/writeup.md

 ```

 looks like a list of passwords...
 Wait a minute...
-There was also an ssh on the IP!
+There was also an open SSH port on the machine :o

-We can use Metasploit to brute force the password for user lin.
+We can use Metasploit to brute force the password for user lin, which we found using the tasks file.

 ![](2022-05-04-22-34-01.png)